 - Concussion – This type of head injury often doesn’t get the attention it rightfully deserves.
 Because such closed brain injuries are often called mild traumatic brain injuries (TBIs), concussions might not seem that serious.
 But as any motorcyclist knows, a concussion (which involves bruising of the brain) can have serious consequences, including chronic pain, frequent headaches, and memory loss.

 - Traumatic brain injury (TBI) – Whether it’s a mild or serious TBI, such head injuries can have serious, life-changing consequences.
 Many people who sustain a severe TBI in a motorcycle accident might not be able to function normally for the rest of their lives and may require extensive life-long medical care.

 - Other head injuries – Injuries to the head sustained in a motorcycle crash can cover a wide range.
-Other, less common motorcycle head injuries include:
+Other head injuries include:

 - Skull fractures (broken skull bones)

 - Penetrating brain injury (object penetrates the skull and injures the brain)

 - Diffuse axonal injury (DAI) (connective nerve fibers in the brain are torn, often resulting in a coma or permanent brain damage)

 - Brain hemorrhage (internal bleeding in the brain)

 - Brain hematoma (blood clot in the brain)